Achievable logoAchievable logo

 *EBT = earnings before taxes

-The corporation in this example has $55,000 of net income, better known as net earnings (profit).
-When profits exist, corporations can utilize them in one of three ways:
+In this example, the corporation has $55,000 of net income (net earnings).
+When profits exist, a corporation can use them in one of three ways:

 • Retain the profits for future business expenses